Denosumab: 7 things you should know

 - Talk to your doctor or pharmacist before taking any other medicines with denosumab.
 Prolia and Xgeva both contain denosumab and should not be taken at the same time.

-- Maximal denosumab concentrations are reached within 10 days of an injection, and levels of denosumab declined over four to five months.
+- Maximal denosumab concentrations are reached within 10 days of an injection, and levels of denosumab decline over four to five months.

 - Bone mineral density was increased by 8.8% in the spine, 6.4% in the hip, and 5.2% in the neck after three years of treatment with denosumab.